Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 ![](.//media/image34.jpeg)&nbsp;

-The enumerator then selects the last item attempted (shown below with red border) and then moves on to the next subtest by hitting “Next”:
+The enumerator then selects the last item attempted (shown below with red border around the letter "a") and then moves on to the next subtest by tapping “Next”:

 ![](.//media/image35.jpeg)&nbsp;

-***Input Mode:*** When an enumerator starts a grid test, the “Input Mode” shown at the bottom of the grid is set by default to “Mark” – meaning that the enumerator is marking the test results.
-When the test is stopped (either by autostop, the time running out, or by the enumerator clicking “Stop”), the “Input Mode” switches automatically to “Last attempted” as shown by this button’s highlighted state in the screenshot above.
-After the test, the enumerator can manually switch the “Input Mode” back to “Mark” in the event that he or she needs to make corrections onto the test results after the time has been stopped.
+***Input Mode:*** When an enumerator starts a grid test, the “Input Mode” shown at the bottom of the grid is set by default to “Mark” – meaning that the enumerator is marking or scoring the test results.
+When the test is stopped (either by autostop, the time running out, or by the enumerator tapping “Stop”), the “Input Mode” switches automatically to “Last attempted” as shown by this button’s highlighted state in the screenshot above.
+After the test, the enumerator can manually switch the “Input Mode” back to “Mark” in the event that he or she needs to make corrections to the test results after the time has been stopped.
 This should only be used in cases of an erroneous click or difficulty in marking a grid item during the timed test – it is not recommended to have enumerators rely on this mode regularly to score their results.
-No changes to test marks can be made to items positioned sequentially after the grid item marked “Last attempted” – this is a logic built into Tangerine to avoid confusing results (i.e. item 10 is marked as “last attempted” and item 13 is marked “incorrect”).
+No changes to test marks can be made to items positioned sequentially after the grid item marked “Last attempted” – this is a logic built into Tangerine to avoid confusing results (e.g. prevents cases where item 10 is marked as the “last attempted” and item 13 is marked “incorrect”).

 ### 6.6 Survey pages (Untimed and Question and Answer Subtests)